 Jesus, as always, explained clearly the reason why we should forgive others as recorded in John 8: 7. when He told those asking whether it be right to stone a woman caught in adultery.
 “Let him who is without sin cast the first stone.”
 Let those words be forever burned into our hearts and give to us a truly forgiving nature for if we dont forgive others their trespasses against us then our trespasses remain.

-Let us thank God that He is not only the God of the perfect but also of the seeking; otherwise we would all be damned.
+Let us thank God that He is not only the God of the perfect but also of the seeking and becoming: otherwise we would all be damned.